 When does the obligation for your spouse to pay you spousal maintenance end?

-I had a case a few years ago that saw an ex-husband file suit against our client, wherein the opposing party tried to ask the judge to cancel his spousal maintenance obligation due to our client has moved in with another person.
-He was alleging that this other person was a romantic partner and that they were living in a beach house together.
+I had a case a few years ago that saw an ex-husband file suit against our client, wherein the opposing party tried to ask the judge to cancel his spousal maintenance obligation due to our client having moved in with another person.
+He was alleging that this other person was a romantic partner and living in a beach house together.
 Our client disputed the facts alleged in the ex-husband's petition.
 She argued that her roommate was just that- a roommate- and there was no romantic involvement between the two.
-A lot of circumstantial and he said/she said gossipy evidence was thrown against the wall by the ex-husband to see if he could get out from under this maintenance obligation.
+A lot of detailed and he said/she said gossipy evidence was thrown against the wall by the ex-husband to see if he could get out from under this maintenance obligation.

 What I took away from that case is that if you need the spousal maintenance award to survive, you should not put yourself in a position where an argument can be made that your living situation comprises the obligation of your spouse to pay you maintenance.
 Consider your actions and think before you do things that could put that award in danger.
-I'm not telling you not to date after you are divorced, or to consider marriage, but if you do- just know that your spousal maintenance award will no longer be viable at that point.
+I'm not telling you not to date after you are divorced or to consider marriage, but if you do- know that your spousal maintenance award will no longer be viable at that point.